amdegroot/deepgenres.torch/README.md

 * Keep in mind the model is able to make these predictions from just ~2 second audio clips, so that's pretty cool!

 ## References
-All of the above images can be found on Julien Despois' [blog post](https://chatbotslife.com/finding-the-genre-of-a-song-with-deep-learning-da8f59a61194).
+All of the above images can be found on Julien Despois' really cool [blog post](https://chatbotslife.com/finding-the-genre-of-a-song-with-deep-learning-da8f59a61194), which can also be used as a reference for more in-depth details.
 This code is largely based off of his original TensorFlow implementation which can be found [here](https://github.com/despoisj/DeepAudioClassification).